Lexor12/Lexor12/README.md

 >*I hold a certification in Cybersecurity Basics.*

 **Networking essential**
->*I don't have a certification, but i know a lot of it, because i narrowly completed a Cisco Course.*
+>*I don't have a certification, but i know a lot of it, because i narrowly completed a Cisco Course.
+Also i made a lot of proyects/activities on CPT.*

 >  [!NOTE]
 Primary language: **SPANISH**